linkerd/website/linkerd.io/content/2/tasks/securing-your-service.md

 description = "Linkerd encrypts your service's traffic by default."
 +++

-mTLS is enabled by default, [add your services](/2/tasks/adding-your-service/) and any requests that originate and terminate within the mesh will be encyrpted.
+By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for all HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
+[Add your services](/2/tasks/adding-your-service/) and Linkerd will take care of the rest.

 {{< note >}}
 Linkerd relies on [service accounts